Today, the Laudian Library and the Paddy Room are the

 A row of high windows running the full length of both sides of the room helps to flood the space with natural light.
 Readers are able to consult the collections housed in the room’s shoulder-height bookshelves.

-At the northern end of the first floor there is a large seminar room and a smaller study room with floor-to-ceiling windows onto the greenery beyond.
+At the northern end of the first floor there is a large seminar room (the Mark Bedingham Seminar Room) and a smaller study room (the Lin Family Study Room) with floor-to-ceiling windows onto the greenery beyond.
 The seminar room will enable us to hold sessions for undergraduates and postgraduates focusing on the Special Collections and on study skills.
 It will also accommodate groups of up to 20 people – such as school pupils and other members of the public – allowing them to view temporary displays of the College’s collections in an attractive and comfortable environment.

 The basement floor